 How do I have my biometric information collected?

-You will find your biometric information (your fingerprints and photo) on your BRP.
+In order to be issued a Biometric Residence Permit, you must have your biometric information collected, this is your fingerprints and photograph.
 If your application is successful, you will be told where to go to have your biometric data collected.

 How to collect my Biometric Residence Permit?

 If you applied from within the UK, your BRP would be sent to you by courier within 7 to 10 days of getting your decision letter from the Home Office.
 If it does not arrive, you can report your missing BRP online.

 If you applied from outside the UK, you must collect your BRP once you enter the country.
 You must do this before the vignette sticker in your travel document expires, or within 10 days of your arrival date in the UK.
 You can collect your BRP from either a Post Office branch or your sponsor, depending on what is written on your decision letter.